-The farm woodlands burst into colour with wildflowers in bloom, the bright whites of snowdrops and wood anemones, the rich yellows of lesser celandines and the vivid blues of violets and bluebells carpet the woodland floor.
+The farm woodlands burst into colour with wildflowers in bloom: the bright whites of snowdrops and wood anemones, the rich yellows of lesser celandines and the vivid blues of violets and bluebells all carpeting the woodland floor.

 Just as the leaves of oaks, birches and hazels unfurl, songbirds begin to proclaim their territories.
 The dawn chorus reverberates through the trees, hedgerows and across the meadows with the beautiful melody of blackcaps, the fluting phrases of thrushes, the explosive song of Cetti's warblers and the rapid drumming of woodpeckers.
 Overhead the towering trills of skylarks fill the air and buzzards and kestrels swoop and circle in aerial courtship displays.

 Early butterflies are on the wing, a symbol of spring arrival: the orange-tip, the original `butter-coloured fly', the brimstone, the flashing `eyes' of the peacock and the multi-coloured small tortoiseshell.
 Bumblebee queens are abuzz, on the search for suitable nesting holes to start new colonies and other emerging insects include the large red damselfly and black-tailed skimmer dragonfly, seen hawking over still-water pools and ditches.

 After a winter lull, red squirrels are increasingly active in spring as they take advantage of the new shoots and flowers as a rich food source.
 The Isle of Wight is an important refuge for this declining, yet hugely popular and iconic British mammal and with around 3,000 individuals present, it is the last stronghold in the whole of the south of England.
 The woodlands around the Garlic Farm are one of the best sites on the island for close sightings of red squirrels and out on the fields, brown hares may be seen in their famous spring `boxing' behaviour.